The Seven Bowls

-The seven bowls of Revelation 16 are calamities that God pours on the earth (Revelation 15:7).
-In several ways, the seven bowls are similar to the ten plagues upon Egypt (Ex.
-5:1 to 12:30).
+The seven bowls of Revelation 16 are calamities that God pours on the earth.
+In several ways, the seven bowls are similar to the ten plagues upon Egypt (Exodus 5:1 to 12:30).
 They both witness to the superior authority and power of God, they both result in the obvious defeat of men who had chosen to rebel against God, and they both show the justice of God.

-Each of the ten plagues upon Egypt was literal; and each was given to show the false religions of the heathen gods (Ex.
-7:17; Ex.
-12:12).
+Each of the ten plagues upon Egypt was literal; and each was given to expose the false religions of the heathen gods (Exodus 7:17; 12:12).
 In like manner, the seven bowls will be literal, yet each will strike an attack on an aspect of apostate religion and thus have symbolic implications.

 It is obvious, for example, that the first angel did not pour a literal chemical compound from a literal bowl upon men who had received a literal mark inflicted by a literal beast.
 But it is clear that the angel himself is literal, the men upon whom his vial falls are literal, and their sufferings are literal.